Perfection as Safety through Restricting Food

 It may be natural to want to improve yourself, to be good or wonderful or the very best you can possibly be.
 But seeking perfection is an exhausting way of life that can blind you to opportunities for joy and satisfaction.

-If superiority were the goal, achieving that goal is temporary.
+If superiority were the goal, achieving that goal would be temporary.
 Someone could become your equal or surpass you at any time.
 You still have flaws that someone else could better.

 Goal of Attaining Perfection